Almost Isotropy-Maximal Manifolds of Non-negative Curvature: The Proof of Theorem

-We will first show that the extension, if it exists, is unique. \begin{proposition} Let $T^k$ act smoothly and effectively on $M^n$ so that the action is almost isotropy-maximal.
-Then if the $T^k$ action admits a non-trivial extension to a smooth and effective isotopy-maximal $T^{k+1}$ action, then the extension is unique. \end{proposition} \begin{proof} Suppose instead that there exist two different effective $T^{k+1}$ extensions of the $T^k$ action.
-Let each be denoted by $T^{k}\times T^1_i$, $i=1, 2$, with $T^1_1$ and $T^1_2$ distinct smooth and effective circle actions on $M^n$.
+We first show that the extension, if it exists, is unique. \begin{proposition} Let $T^k$ act smoothly and (almost) effectively on $M^n$, a connected manifold, and assume that the action is strictly almost isotropy-maximal.
+If the $T^k$-action admits a non-trivial extension to a smooth, (almost) effective, and isotropy-maximal $T^{k+1}$-action, then the extension is unique. \end{proposition}

-Since principal orbits of any $G$-action are dense, we can find a point $p\in M$ such that $T^1_1(p)$ and $T^1_2(p)$ are both principal.

-Now consider $T^1_1(p)\cap T^1_2(p)$.
-We claim that this intersection can only be the orbits themselves, in which case the two actions coincide, or it is a union of isolated points.
-In the latter case, we will show that the two $T^{k+1}$ actions then generate an effective $T^{k+2}$ action, which contradicts the fact that each $T^{k+1}$ action is isotropy-maximal and hence is the largest possible effective torus action on $M$, by Lemma \ref{Ishida}.
-This will then complete the proof of the proposition.

-To prove the claim, we note that as $M$ is Hausdorff, the intersection of two $1$-dimensional compact sets will be closed and hence compact.
-Hence the orbits coincide or consist of a (finite) union of closed intervals and/or isolated points.
-If the intersection contains an interval, then this is equivalent to saying that the two groups intersect in a neighborhood of the identity.
-However, that implies that the groups are the same, as desired.

-Suppose then that the orbits only intersect in a finite number of points.
-We will prove in this case that the two $T^{k+1}$ actions then generate an effective $T^{k+2}$ action, which will contradict the fact that the either $T^{k+1}$ action is isotropy-maximal.
-Note that around every point of the intersection, $q\in T^1_1(p)\cap T^1_2(p)$, we can find an open neighborhood $U$ of $q$ and, without loss of generality, let $U\subset T^1_1(p)$, such that $U$ contains no other points of the intersection.
-We can assume by density of the principal orbits that no point in $T^1_1(p)$ is fixed by $T^1_2$.
-It follows that $T^1_2(U)\simeq I\times S^1$, and since the intersection is a finite set of points, we see that $T^1_2(T^1_1(p))$ is an $S^1$ bundle over $S^1$.
-Since the actions are orientable, it must be $T^2$ and the proof is complete. \end{proof}

-We now proceed to prove Theorem \ref{s^1}.
-The proof is by induction on the dimension and is separated into the cases listed above.